Wesley College, Dublin

-Wesley College is an independent co-educational secondary school for day and boarding students in Ballinteer, Dublin, Ireland.
+Wesley College is an independent co-educational secondary school for day and boarding students in Ballinteer, County Dublin, Ireland.
 Wesley College is under the control of a Board of Governors, appointed each year by the Methodist Church in Ireland.

 Wesley College was founded on 1 October 1845 and counts two Nobel laureates among its alumni.
 Strong emphasis is put on religious education for all denominations and both extra-curricular activities and sport play an important part in this school.
 The college offers pupils an opportunity to explore the humanities, sciences, technology, business studies, English literature, music and the arts.
 Wesley College offers a range of extracurricular and sporting activities in the belief that these assist a "sound general education and contribute to the whole person".

 History

 Origins

 On 16 May 1844, a gathering of men met in Belfast and agreed to form a Wesleyan Proprietary Grammar School in Ireland "for the purpose of affording a thorough literary, scientific and commercial education, with a sound, religious, and moral training, in strict accordance with the principles of Wesleyan Methodism".

 The committee originally proposed a boarding and day school for boys, in the vicinity of Belfast but later decided that the Wesleyan Connexional School should be established in Dublin which was the hub of Ireland's transport system and had a far greater population.
 A large dilapidated dwelling house, No. 79 St. Stephen's Green, sited on what is now part of the Department of Foreign Affairs, was leased from the trustees of The King's Hospital.

 The Wesleyan Connexional School was founded in 1845 in St. Stephen's Green, Dublin by a group of Methodist Ministers and other men for the Methodist Community in Ireland.
 In 1879 the Methodist Conference granted the request of the School's Trustees that it would be named Wesley College.